 MyPlate has a Checklist Calculator that will help you determine your specific needs.
 The general rule is to try to eat a wide selection within each food group to get a variety of nutrients, and the MyPlate website offers more specific info for each “food plan,” or calorie level.

 - Fill half your plate with fruits and vegetables.

 - Fill the other half with protein and grains, with dairy on the side.

 - As you’d expect, you should use fats, oils, and sugars sparingly.

 What You Should Know Before Eliminating Food Groups

 Going gluten-free?
 Meatless?
 Off the dairy?
 Whether you follow a certain way of eating for your health or another reason, there are things to know before removing food groups from your diet, such as dairy or grains that contain gluten.

 It’s important to be aware of what nutrients you may be cutting out of your diet and find ways to replace those foods.
 Depending on how restrictive your diet is, you may want to work with a registered dietitian to help you fill any nutrient gaps.

-If you’re following Portion Fix or another Beachbody program, your daily plan may put certain foods in a different group than the USDA does.
-All Beachbody plans have been designed to ensure you’re getting the right macronutrient balance for a healthy diet.
+If you’re following Portion Fix or another BODi program, your daily plan may put certain foods in a different group than the USDA does.
+All BODi plans have been designed to ensure you’re getting the right macronutrient balance for a healthy diet.